privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 unconditionally by doing `onlyEnableIf: () => true`.

 These are the accepted properties and their defaults for pairing.
 You can overrule options one by one.
-For the options you don't specify, the default value is used.
+When you don't specify an option explicitly, the default value is used.

 ```javascript
 state: {